-January Deadline Requirement Applicability Description Jan.
+JANUARY Deadline Requirement Applicability Description Jan.
 31 Reporting health plan costs on Form W-2 Employers that filed 250 or more IRS Forms W-2 for the prior calendar year Employers that filed 250 or more IRS Forms W-2 for the prior calendar year must include the aggregate cost of employer-sponsored health plan coverage on employees' Forms W-2.
 This reporting is optional for employers that had to file fewer than 250 Forms W-2 for the prior calendar year.
 Employers must file Forms W-2 with the Social Security Administration and furnish Forms W-2 to employees by Jan.
-31 of each year, unless an extension applies.
-February Deadline Requirement Applicability Description Feb.
-28 Section 6056 reporting (paper filing deadline) Employers that are ALEs and sponsor fully insured health plans Internal Revenue Code (Code) Section 6056 requires applicable large employers (ALEs) with fully insured health plans to report information about the health plan coverage to the IRS each year, using IRS Forms 1094-C and 1095-C .
+31 of each year unless an extension applies.

+FEI BRUARY Deadline Requirement Applicability Description Section 6056 reporting (paper filing deadline) Employers that are applicable large employers (ALEs) and sponsor fully insured health plans Internal Revenue Code (Code) Section 6056 requires ALEs with fully insured health plans to report information about the health plan coverage to the IRS each year using IRS Forms 1094-C and 1095-C .
 The deadline for filing paper versions of the forms with the IRS is Feb.
-28, 2022; the deadline for electronic filing is March 31, 2022.
-Section 6055 reporting (paper filing deadline) Employers that are not ALEs and sponsor self- insured health plans Code Section 6055 requires employers with self-insured health plans to report information about the coverage to the IRS each year.
+28, 2023; the deadline for electronic filing is March 31, 2023.
+Feb.
+28 Section 6055 reporting (paper filing deadline) Employers that are not ALEs and sponsor self- insured health plans Code Section 6055 requires employers with self-insured health plans to report information about the coverage to the IRS each year.
 Employers that are not ALEs use IRS Forms 1094-B and 1095-B to meet these reporting obligations.
 The deadline for filing paper versions of the forms with the IRS is Feb.
-28, 2022; the deadline for electronic filing is March 31, 2022.
-Section 6055/6056 reporting (paper filing deadline) Employers that are ALEs and sponsor self-insured health plans Code Sections 6055 and 6056 require ALEs that sponsor self-insured health plans to report information about the coverage to the IRS each year, using IRS Forms 1094-C and 1095-C. The deadline for filing paper versions of the forms is Feb.
-28, 2022; the deadline for electronic filing is March 31, 2022.
+28, 2023; the deadline for electronic filing is March 31, 2023.
+Section 6055/6056 reporting (paper filing deadline) Employers that are ALEs and sponsor self- insured health plans Code Sections 6055 and 6056 require ALEs that sponsor self-insured health plans to report information about the coverage to the IRS each year using IRS Forms 1094-C and 1095-C .
+The deadline for filing paper versions of the forms is Feb.
+28, 2023; the deadline for electronic filing is March 31, 2023.
+N IARCH Deadline Requirement Applicability Description March 1 Medicare Part D disclosure to CMS Group health plans that provide prescription drug coverage to individuals who are eligible for Medicare Part D Group health plan sponsors that provide prescription drug coverage to Medicare Part D-eligible individuals must disclose to the Centers for Medicare & Medicaid Services (CMS) whether prescription drug coverage is creditable or non-creditable.
+In general, a plan's prescription drug coverage is creditable if its actuarial value equals or exceeds the actuarial value of the Medicare Part D prescription drug coverage.
+Plan sponsors must make the disclosure annually and at other select times using CMS' online disclosure form .
+Plan sponsors must submit the annual disclosure to CMS within 60 days after the beginning of the plan year.
+For calendar-year plans, the deadline is March 1, 2023.